Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Detailed Experimental Setups

 \subsection{UCI Regression with MLP}

 We train an MLP with one hidden layer and 100 hidden units for 10 different random 80/20 train/test splits.
-We use the Adam optimizer \citep{kingma2014adam} with full-batch training.
+We use the Adam optimizer \cite{kingma2014adam} with full-batch training.
 We use cross-validation to select the learning rate for each compared method from the set $\{0.001,0.003,0.01,0.03,0.1,0.3\}$.
 We find that the optimal initial learning rate is $0.1$ for GmP and $0.01$ for all the other compared methods.
 We report test root mean squared error (RMSE).
+All models are trained on a single NVIDIA GeForce RTX 2080 Ti.